iCAS-Lab/edge-devices/jetson/README.md

 43. Now we can install the Jetson TARGET_COMPONENTS software.
 To do this open the SDK Manager UI again and choose `No` when asked if you wish to flash.

 44. Afterwards, the SDK manager will ask you for the login credentials for the Jetson Nano to install the TARGET_COMPONENTS via SSH.

----
+Ensure that you choose the USB install option via IPv4.
+After selecting USB and IPv4, enter the username and password you setup for the Jetson Nano and the software will be installed over SSH to the Jetson Nano.

+45. Once the software TARGET_COMPONENTS have been installed exit the SDK Manager container by pressing `CRTL + C` and choosing to exit.

+46. Reboot the Jetson Nano using `sudo reboot`.

+### Restarting/Saving the Docker Container

-45. In the future, if you need to reflash your Jetson Nano you can simply run the following command and re-flash your Jetson Nano with the same process, except you will not have to wait for the software to download again.
-Be sure if you do need to reflash your Jetson Nano that you enter the Jetson Nano into recovery mode again.
+47. In the future, if you need to re-flash your Jetson Nano you can simply run the following command and re-flash your Jetson Nano with the same process, except you will not have to wait for the software to download again.
+Be sure if you do need to re-flash your Jetson Nano that you enter the Jetson Nano into recovery mode again.

 ```shell
 docker start -ai JetPack_NX_Devkit
 ```

-27. You can also save your docker container named `JetPack_NX_Devkit` as an image and a `.tar` file by running the following two commands:
+48. You can also save your docker container named `JetPack_NX_Devkit` as an image and a `.tar` file by running the following two commands:

 ```shell
 docker commit JetPack_NX_Devkit jetpack_nx_devkit:flashed